History of the Child Support Scheme

 The child support scheme was introduced in 1988 in response to concerns about the adequacy of court-ordered child maintenance and the difficulties that existed in the collection of maintenance in Australia.
 There were also concerns about the poverty of women and children following separation and divorce and the increasing government expenditure for maintaining children where the other parent did not contribute towards their upbringing.

 The Australian Taxation Office was given responsibility at the time for collecting and enforcing child support payments and, from 1989, for assessing how much child support should be paid.
-The scheme is now administered by the Department of Social Services (DSS) and delivered by the Department of Human Services (DHS).
+The scheme is now administered by the Department of Social Services (DSS) and delivered by Services Australia.

 The scheme is based on the principles of parental responsibility for the financial wellbeing of children when parents are separated, and limiting the Government's involvement by allocating the costs of raising children in separated families between parents and the Government.